Freedom Monument (Bydgoszcz): History

 Another attempt was made in January 1955.
-This time the location of the future monument was to be on the Theater Square, the "disturbing" figure of Bydgoszcz cathedral being obscured by double row of tall trees.
+This time the location of the future monument was moved to Theater Square wehere the disturbing backderop of Bydgoszcz Cathedral was obscured by double row of tall trees.
 The costs of the project were to come from public funding.
-Professor Marian Wnuk was still in charge: her design represented a 4-meter-tall statue surrendering to a Red Army soldier in flapping overcoat, holding a Soviet submachine gun made of sandstone.
-The whole scene was planned to have a large concrete foundation with steps to enable access to the base.
+Professor Marian Wnuk was still in charge: his design represented a 4-meter-tall statue surrendering to a Red Army soldier in flapping overcoat, holding a Soviet submachine gun made of sandstone.
+The whole scene was envisioned to possess a large concrete foundation with steps to giving access to the base.

-Although the provided project was funded, and even had a date scheduled for the unveiling on 22 July 1956, this monument was finally not realized, due to the Polish thaw with the reforming period of Władysław Gomułka: mindsets were no longer in favour of such realizations.
+Although the project was funded, with a scheduled date for an official unveiling on 22 July 1956, the monument was finally not realized.
+Indeed, Poland underwent at that period the so-called Polish thaw, which brought a wind of reform led by Władysław Gomułka: mindsets were no longer in favour of such realizations.
 In addition, the political protests that soon followed decreased even more the enthusiasm not only of the society, but also the municipalities and state will.

-Other sculptures have been since abandoned and postponed indefinitely.
+Other sculptures or proposals have been since abandoned and postponed indefinitely.

-As a result, the "Monument in honor of the soldiers of the Red Army in Bydgoszcz" remained under the shape of the 1945 simple obelisk, as we can still see it today.
+As a result, the "Monument in honor of the soldiers of the Red Army in Bydgoszcz" had remained under the shape of a 1945 simple obelisk till its demise.